Trevysgit1/trevysgit1.github.io/essays/CodingStandards.md

 ## ESLint Experiences
 After using ESLint there are both pros and cons to this tool.
 One con that I have been experiencing was receiving many errors because I don't format my code correctly when I am writing it.
 This is also a pro because I get less errors the more I format the code the right way.
 ESLint helps me improve my code formatting and readability which are very important when I'm debugging and fixing non ESLint errors.
 Removing all of the ESLint errors doesn't take as much time as it looks like for the amount of errors, an example that I can think of was the Bad Typescript assignment when the majority of the errors were able to be removed automatically by using the fix all.

-## Finding a Bad Question
-This is the example I found for finding a [question](https://stackoverflow.com/questions/1653958/why-are-ifndef-and-define-used-in-c-header-files) asked in a "not smart way".
-The question was "Why[...]

-## Conclusion
-When looking for examples on Stack Overflow I found that the more detail the poster was able to include about their question and the more descriptive they were with their goal, it led to more and [...]